Cyber security for business

-Under the scheme, there are two levels of Cyber Essentials certification available to your organisation:
+Under the scheme, there are two levels of certification.

 Benefits of Cyber Essentials certification

-Cyber Essentials certification raises your overall level of protection by putting security firmly into focus, which can:
+Cyber Essentials certification puts security firmly into focus, which can in turn:

 - raise your profile with insurers, investors and auditors

-Cyber Essentials scheme is also mandatory for central government contracts which involve:
+Finally, having a valid Cyber Essentials certification is mandatory if you intend to bid for central government contracts which involve: